 - Cut off an appropriate length of silk thread (depending on the length of the strand you are making)

-- Thread one end through the bead tip as shown and string on all the materials of that strand according to the bead chart (don’t make any knots during this phase,) then go back through the holes of every bead and split-ring, except the last one at the bottom, and thread back through the bead tip.
+- Thread one end through the bead tip as shown and string on all the materials of that strand according to the bead chart (don’t make any knots during this phase,) then go back through the holes of every bead and closed jump ring, except the last jump ring at the bottom, and thread back through the bead tip.

 - Pull the thread through, pushing down the materials so they’re all snug against each other.
 Then with the two strands, tie a regular old granny knot, as shown, two times so that you’ve made a square knot as in the second picture.
 Dab a little bit of hypo cement on the knot, close the bead tip using pliers and snip off the leftover string.